qheilmann/CommandAPI-docs/docs/en/test/utils.md

 ## Verifying arguments

 When a command is executed, you may want to assert that the Objects provided as arguments match your expectations.
-There are 4 basic methods for doing this:
+There are four basic methods for doing this:

 ```java
 void assertCommandSucceedsWithArguments(CommandSender sender, String command, Object... argumentsArray)